Sweets & Dessert

 A piece of cherry skillet cake on a white plate with a bite on an antique fork.

-• Sweet dark frozen cherries work best: Since they release a bit of juice as they bake, frozen cherries create a slightly jammy texture in the cake, which is absolutely divine.
+• Sweet dark frozen cherries work best.
+Since they release a bit of juice as they bake, frozen cherries create a slightly jammy texture in the cake, which is ideal in this cake.
 Fresh cherries will work too, but they won’t give you that same burst of flavor.

-• Almond extract is key: Even if you’re not a huge fan of almond flavor, just a small amount of almond extract adds depth to this cake.
+• Almond extract is key.
+Even if you’re not a huge fan of almond flavor, just a small amount of almond extract adds a lot of depth to this cake.
 It’s not at all overpowering, I promise.
-It just works.
+It just ties it all together.

-• Don’t overmix: Overmixing the batter can lead to a dense cake, so when you’re combining the ingredients, make sure to stop mixing as soon as everything is just combined.
+• Don’t overmix the batter.
+Overmixing the batter can lead to a dense cake, so when you’re combining the ingredients, make sure to stop mixing as soon as everything is just combined.

 A cherry almond skillet cake in a cast iron skillet with a few slices missing.